folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 1. Find the invoice you want to edit and select it.
 2. Click **Actions** > **Edit**.
 3. Edit the invoice.
 Not all fields are editable.
 The **Status** field is editable so that you can optionally set an invoice as “Reviewed”  by selecting the “Reviewed” status from the drop-down list.
+The subscription info, subscription start and subscription end dates are editable, even for invoices in Paid status.
 4. Click **Save & close.** A confirmation message appears and the invoice is updated.